translate/translate/docs/commands/pofilter_tests.rst

 dialogsizes
 -----------

-checks that dialog sizes are not translated
+Checks that dialog sizes are not translated

 This is a Mozilla specific test.
 Mozilla uses a language called XUL to define dialogues and screens.
 This can make use of CSS to specify properties of the